-Week 2: Participants diagram the jokes viewed in week one and discuss writing techniques for humor and joke mechanics.
+Week 2: Participants diagram the jokes viewed in week one and discuss writing techniques and joke mechanics.

-Week 3: Participants discuss performance theory and different ways of telling jokes from deadpan to big act outs.
-During the first three weeks, the students are working on building their own 5 minute comedy set.
+Week 3: Participants discuss performance theory and different ways of telling jokes, from deadpan to big act-outs.
+During the first three weeks, each student is developing their own five-minute comedy set.